linliu03/incubator-iotdb/README.md

 storage group number = 1
 ```

-After the storage group is set, we can use CREATE TIMESERIES to create new timeseries.
+After the storage group is set, you can use CREATE TIMESERIES to create new timeseries.
 When we create a timeseries, we should define its data type and the encoding scheme.
 We create two timeseries as follow:

 ```
 IoTDB> CREATE TIMESERIES root.ln.wf01.wt01.status WITH DATATYPE=BOOLEAN, ENCODING=PLAIN
 IoTDB> CREATE TIMESERIES root.ln.wf01.wt01.temperature WITH DATATYPE=FLOAT, ENCODING=RLE
 ```

-Inorder to query the specific timeseries, we can use SHOW TIMESERIES <Path>. <Path> represent the path of the timeseries.
+In order to query a specific timeseries, you can use SHOW TIMESERIES <Path>. <Path> represents the path of the timeseries.
 Its default value is null, which means quering all the timeseries in the system(the same as using "SHOW TIMESERIES root").
 Here are the examples:

 1. Querying all timeseries in the system: